h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 #define	PF_INET		2	/* IP protocol family.  */
 ```

-The last argument value for int protocol is going to be ‘0’ to accept any protocol according to the man pages definition for socket.
+The last argument value for int protocol is going to be ‘0’ to accept any protocol according to the man pages definition for socket:

 ```nasm
         ; push socket values onto the stack